The RØDE Microphones Guide To Starting A Podcast

 Indeed, according to statistics website Statista, the popularity of podcasts is growing.
 As much as 17 per cent of US citizens had listened to one of these shows in the past month prior to Statista's survey this year, compared to 15 per cent in 2014 and 12 per cent in 2013.

-If you're thinking about starting a podcast series of your own, you will need to think about subject matter, in addition to which recording equipment you are using.
+If you're thinking about starting a podcast series of your own, you will need to think about subject matter, in addition to which digital voice recorder you are using.
 Here we've outlined our tips on the matter.

 Before you record